How To Set Up and Rewrite Custom Permalinks in WordPress

 - What is a Permalink in WP?

-- Importance of Good Permalinks
+- SEO Implications of WordPress Permalinks

-- Considerations Before Setting Your Permalinks
+- Performance Considerations of WordPress Permalinks

 - How to Set Pretty WordPress Permalink (Recommended)